-The Academic Affairs Committee (AAC) is composed of the provost, the vice provosts, the executive vice president, the vice president for International Network Services, the deans of the schools, and other key leaders in the Academic Affairs Division.
+The Academic Affairs Committee (AAC) comprises the provost, the vice provost, the vice president for International Network Services, the deans of the schools, and other key leaders in the Academic Affairs Division.

-The AAC serves as the chief academic policy-making body of the university; as such, it constitutes the final locus of dialogue in the formation of policies, procedures, and guidelines that relate to the Academic Affairs Division.
+The AAC is the university's chief academic policy-making body; as such, it constitutes the final locus of dialogue in the formation of policies, procedures, and guidelines related to the Academic Affairs Division.